GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 ----------
 ## Your database account

 We have organized a user account for all students on the postgresql server.
-Yoiu will need its coordinates to work on that server.
+You will need its coordinates to work on that server.
 Here are the details:

 **server IP address**: gip.itc.utwente.nl